shaptrshi/ERP/README.md

 "VITE + REACT" -> This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+Pre Requisite -> Node Js should be installed on the device

-TO start the website
+TO start the website follow these steps

 1) WE go to erp folder in VS Code
 2) Open a terminal
+3) Enter the command : npm i vite
-3) Enter the command : 'npm run dev'
+4) Enter the command : 'npm run dev'
-4) Click the url generated and it will take you to the website.
+5) Click the url generated and it will take you to the website.
-5) To terminate the website we enter "ctrl+ c" on terminal is vs code
+6) To terminate the website we enter "ctrl+ c" on terminal is vs code
-6) Then type "y" and press enter
+7) Then type "y" and press enter

 The website opens to a homepage(Dashboard)
 Its consist of three other pages which are (Product Management, Order Management, Orders Calander View)